 Priority 1: Helping sellers understand what 'good' is

-One key improvement was ensuring photo tips were discoverable.
-Previously, sellers were forced to dismiss a persistent modal every time they added a photo (up to four times for core documents alone).
-I replaced this with a tile that remained visible as a reference point.
-On mobile, I simplified the UI further, using a bottom sheet that only appeared on the first upload.
-These changes mattered because:
+Sellers were being forced to dismiss a persistent modal every time they added a photo — up to four times for core documents alone.
+I replaced this with a tile that stayed visible as a reference point.
+On mobile, I used a bottom sheet that appeared only on the first upload.
+The result: sellers could cross-reference guidance at any point rather than relying on memory, and help was surfaced when needed rather than blocking the flow.

 Photo tips and guidance UI